Enjoy skiing in Lapland!

 Full races cover the most demanding tracks, with 60 km from Olos to Keimiötunturi and back on the first skiing day, 50 km from Vuontisjärvi via Pallas to Olos on the second one, and 80 km from Hetta via Pallas to Olos on the third.
 Full races are available in open classes for men and women.
 Team registrations are available as well.
 Team competition requires that all three team members finish all three full races and max.
 1 member of the team can be a woman.

-Get acquainted with the race tracks, choose your favorites and sign up for Lapponia Ski Event!
+Get acquainted with the race tracks, choose your favorites and sign up for Lapponia Ski Week!